ibm-cloud-docs/power-iaas/modifying-instance.md

 ## Adding or removing a public network
 {: #adding-removing-network}

 You can remove or add a public network by clicking the **Public networks** toggle.
+When you toggle a public network off and then on, the IBM console regenerates new internal and external IP addresses.
+You need to check the IBM console for the new internal IP address (that maps to the external IP address).
+You must add a network interface controller (NIC) and point it to the new internal IP address.
+For information on how to add or remove a NIC from an AIX VM, see [How to add or remove a network interface from an AIX virtual machine (VM)](/docs/infrastructure/power-iaas?topic=power-iaas-managing-network-interface)

 You cannot toggle a public network off if there are no other defined networks.
 {: note}

 ![Toggling a public network on or off](./images/console-public-network-toggle.png "Toggling a public network on or off"){: caption="Figure 4.
 Toggling a public network on or off" caption-side="bottom"}

- When you toggle a public network off and then on, the IBM console regenerates new internal and external IP addresses.
-You need to check the IBM console for the new internal IP address (that maps to the **External IP** address).
-You must add a NIC and point it to the new internal IP address.
-For more information, see [How to add or remove a network interface from an AIX virtual machine (VM)](/docs/infrastructure/power-iaas?topic=power-iaas-managing-network-interface)